Nandhan-KA/pymodins/source/index.rst

 Examples
 ========

-User can directly run by typing ``pymodins`` in Administrator command prompt
+User can directly run by typing ``pymodins`` in Administrator command prompt and also in terminal

 .. code:: python